HungryTurtleCode/htc_website/jekyll/_posts/2016-05-22-8-dependency-injection.md

 **If you want to see the app for yourself,** [check it out here.]({{site.baseurl}}/turtlefacts){: target="_blank"}<!--_-->

 The git repo [can be found here](https://github.com/adiman9/HungryTurtleFactQuiz){: target="_blank"}<!--_-->.

-### You Know The Drill.

-Watch the video, or read the article.
-Or both.

-{% include video-embed.html videoID="txzLabEIP_w" %}

 [The next part can be found here.]({{site.baseurl}}/projects/9-angular-factories/)